-Sea Change officially emerged in 2014 in order to lobby for ecosystem-wide protection within the proposed Marine Protected Area (MPA) in Wester Ross, Scotland.
+Sea Change officially emerged in 2014 in order to lobby for ecosystem-wide protection of the proposed Marine Protected Area (MPA) in Wester Ross, Scotland.
 We set out to recover the habitats which had once supported abundant fisheries on the west coast, and bring back our fish!
 Fishermen like fish, tourists like fish (& shellfish).
 Tourists also like Nature: large fishy species like whales, dolphins and basking sharks as well as salmon and sea trout, cod, haddock and herring.
-Local residents like fish for food, Cafe’s and restaurants and recreation.
+Local residents like fish for food, cafes and restaurants and recreation.
 We wanted these back.

 The First Official Meeting of Sea Change.

 At our first group meeting in 2014 in the Achiltibuie Community Hall there were just a handful of us willing to face the elements to be there for the creation of the group.
-Whilst our first vote was to work for the return of the 3 Mile Limit, we soon re-focused our attention on the task closer to the sledge – which was to ban scallop dredgers within the proposed Marine Protected Area local to us.
+Whilst our first vote was to work for the return of the 3 Mile Limit, we soon re-focused our attention on the task closer to the sledge – which was to ban scallop dredgers within the proposed MPA local to us.

 There were just 7 at the first meeting.
-3 were local fishermen, one was an ecologist brought up eating By-catch fishcake made by his marine scientist father, another a film maker who was born into a family of sea faring people and whose work had been focused on the environment.
+Three were local fishermen, one was an ecologist brought up eating by-catch fishcake made by his marine scientist father, another a film maker who was born into a family of sea faring people and whose work had been focused on the environment.
 Another a mother with a degree in conservation.
 Her baby son made the 7th.
 The two of them joined us to vote on our group aims and ambitions.
 We voted unanimously for the return of the 3 Mile Limit and a ban on dredging and trawling in inshore waters.
-Whilst we emerged officially in Achiltibuie, the group soon expanded in size and support with many people connected to the sea coming together, often via email and the occasional meeting across the vast area of coastline which wester ross MPA is.
+Whilst we emerged officially in Achiltibuie, the group soon expanded in size and support with many people connected to the sea coming together, often via email and the occasional meeting across the vast area of Wester Ross MPA coastline.
 We worked together to lobby for change.
 Our collective efforts alongside the SCFF fishermen’s representatives were instrumental in achieving a ban on scallop dredgers in August 2015.

 How was the ban achieved?